 For the chocolate sponge

-- Mix the butter and caster sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Mix the baking spread and caster sugar together for around 3 minutes until fluffy, ideally using an electric mixer

 - Add the eggs, orange extract and milk, and whisk until fully incorporated

-- Add the self raising flour, cocoa powder and baking powder and whisk in until you can't see any flour anymore
+- Add the self raising flour, cocoa powder and baking powder and whisk or fold in gently, only until you can't see any flour anymore

 - Divide the mixture between the two tins, use scales for accuracy